gwijthoff/texting/index.md

 https://docs.google.com/document/d/1T_9BGlGrSN9PzYNDUJvVzO6vtnwG6GGU-wVSxuTEpA4/edit
 -->

-**25% participation**

-Class participation is vital to the success of this course.
-The importance of the works under discussion lies not in the works themselves, but rather in their interrelationship with our discussions and other media that you and I encounter in our daily lives.
-Simply attending class will not be enough to earn full participation credit.
-Instead, you must be an active participant, someone who comes prepared and engages with all aspects of the class.

-If reading seems like it's flagging, I reserve the right to introduce reading quizzes that will count toward your participation grade.

 **30% Digital Sabbath Journal**

-_[Roughly 10p of writing: 4x2p uploads, 2p final statement]_
+_[~10p of writing: 4x2p uploads, 2p final statement]_

 On Sundays this term, we will institute a "digital sabbath."
 What this looks like is up to you.
-As a starting point, I suggest disconnecting all of your devices from the internet (phones in airplane mode, computer WiFi turned off) from the time you wake up to the time you go to bed on Sunday.
+As a starting point, I suggest disconnecting all of your devices from the internet (phones in airplane mode, computer WiFi turned off) for at least six consecutive hours, ideally beginning from the time you wake up.
 Keep a journal of your experience during this period of disconnection, commenting on your concentration, creativity, productivity, loneliness, etc. Your journal should be kept in a fresh notebook at least 5"x8.5".
-You should have this book by our second week of classes.
+You should have this notebook by our second week of classes.

 Your journal can take the form of a diary, scrapbook, sketchbook, to-do list, or handwritten drafts of text messages and emails to be sent when you re-connect on Monday.
 Overall, it will serve as a repository for the ways you experience your sense of self differently when digitally disconnected, and how our class readings served as points of reference for those experiences.